Image by VisitBritain / Britain on View Getty Images

 In springtime it's worth spending a full day here and taking the time to wander in the beautiful park, studded with flowers.
 If you're not heading further north, here's the place to see shaggy Highland cattle, as well as heavy horses.

 Many buses pass the park gates (including buses 45, 47, 48 and 57), and there's a twice-hourly bus service between the gallery and the gates (a pleasant 10-minute walk).
-Alternatively, catch a train to Pollokshaws West from Central station (four per hour; second station on the line for East Kilbride or Kilmarnock).
+Alternatively, catch a train to Pollokshaws West from Central station (four per hour; second station on the line for East Kilbride or Kilmarnock) and stroll through Pollok Country Park.